tborychowski/awesome-ios/README.md

 - [Lichess](https://lichess.org/mobile) ★★★ - less bloated than the chess.com and has unlimited free puzzles.
 - [SongShift](https://songshift.com) ★★★ - transfer playlists between music services (Subscription, $20/y).
 - [Blank Spaces](https://www.blankspaces.app) ★★★ - Remove all distraction from your iPhone: provides blank widgets, dock-hiding wallpapers, and a simple widget with a textual list of the most important apps.
 (Subscription: €15/y, lifetime: €25).
+- [Weather](https://weather.amir.app) ★★★★ - simple and free weather app with a nice widget.

 # Productivity & automation